waldeinburg/bubula2/en/flumen.md

 - The images are shown in randomized order, one image per page view;
   that is, only one person can watch each image.
 Your experience is unique for that week!
-- Flumen is social: If other persons on the same network visits the site you will frequently block each other.
+- Flumen is social: If other persons on the same network visit the site you will frequently block each other.
 Find that other person and visit the site together!
 - The server is extremely primitively implemented.
 E.g., it will look as